victornas91/victornas91/README.md

 **`Future Polymath`**

-Attention: looking for an internship in Information Security or Systems Programming (Embedded, Drivers, Kernel).
+Attention: looking for an internship in Information Security, Machine Learning or Systems Programming (Embedded, Drivers, Kernel).

 More than 10 years working with IT support and teaching English as a second language.
-Now I have been improving myself in software development for more than 5 years in the areas of Systems Programming (Kernel, Drivers, Embedded) and Infosec (Pentest, Reverse Engineering, Malware Analysis).
+Now I have been improving myself in software development for more than 5 years in the areas of Systems Programming (Kernel, Drivers, Embedded), Infosec (Pentest, Reverse Engineering, Malware Analysis) and Machine Learning (Deep Learning and Computer Vision).
+All of that applied to the 4.0 industry.

-On my spare time I like to make Games with Unity or OpenGL, Digital Art with Blender or BlockBench, music with Audacity and automate stuff with Python.
+On my spare time I like to make sites with 3d effects (Three.js), Games (Unity, Godot or OpenGL), Digital Art (Blender or BlockBench) and music with Audacity.

 Native Portuguese speaker and advanced English.